5 Good, Affordable Vinyl Record Players, Reviewed

 It incorporates classic elements and high audio fidelity, with modern features like USB, anti-skate, and adjustable RPM (33, 45, 78.)

-The powerful direct drive motor doesn’t suffer from the same noise transmission issues that many direct drive turntables do, because of superior construction and motor technology.
+The powerful direct drive motor doesn’t suffer from the same noise transmission issues that cheap quality direct drive turntables do, thanks to superior construction and quiet motor technology.

 What’s more, the LP120 is gorgeous.
 It comes with a clear plastic headshell, a selectable pre-amp, and digitizing software.
-This model has legions of fans, check out those reviews.
+This model has legions of fans, and it’s highly informative to skim through user reviews.

 2) Fluance RT80: A premium vinyl record player under $200